izepb/izepb/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m a Principal Scientist at GraphTx
+- 🔭 I’m a Principal Scientist @ GraphTx, tackling Bio x ML research in immunological diseases
 - 🌱 I'm interested in all things graph - and its various application to biomedical domain
 - 📫 How to reach me: email! {my last name}[at]icloud.com
 - 😄 Name pronunciation: "ice", yeah cool right?